t-bast/black-mango/README.md

 ## Building

 This project is using [jPBC](http://gas.dia.unisa.it/projects/jpbc).
-I haven't found a clean integration with SBT so you need to download jPBC's jars and add them manually to your build.

 ## Known issues

 This is very likely completely insecure because the code is currently using a Type A pairing instead of a Type B pairing.
-This break the security of the mapping to curve point and probably breaks other parts of the scheme.
+This breaks the security of the mapping to curve point and probably breaks other parts of the scheme.
+A detailed security analysis should be done to see if the changes compared to the paper are harmful or not.

-I'll move to a Type B pairing once I find a suitable implementation in Java/Scala.

 Another known issue is that this currently only implements the basic identity based encryption scheme, which is not chosen-ciphertext secure.
 We should use the Fujisaki-Okamoto transformation to make it CCA-secure as described in the paper (it doesn't add much complexity).